Production Apprentice Program

 - Public transportation is readily available in downtown Phoenix; however, Phoenix is a sprawling city with many suburbs, so consider your transportation needs.

-This apprenticeship allows early career costumers to develop their skills as a member of the Arizona Opera Marlu Allan and Scott Stallard Costume Shop.
+This apprenticeship allows early career costumers to develop their skills as a member of the Arizona Opera Marlu Allan and Scott Stallard Costume Artisan Workshop.
 Participants will work one-on-one with the costume staff, professional Costume Designers and the rest of the Arizona Opera production team.
 During the season, the Costume Shop works to produce five full-scale opera productions, two educational touring productions, and often assists with additional work for other departments and local theatre companies.
 We are seeking candidates who are interested in contributing to the process in this fast-paced environment.
 We emphasize team building and collaboration.
 Participants will function as members of the costume shop team, supporting the Costume Shop and Designers with duties that may include: garment constructions, alterations, crafting, research, assisting Costume Designers, fabric and material swatching, sourcing and shopping garments, assisting with rentals, attending and documenting fittings, costume plots and tracking, pulling and re-stocking the costume warehouse, and costume strike after each production.
 Costume apprentices are also expected to participate in the general maintenance of all costume stock areas.
 Applicants must be self-motivated, responsible, diligent, creative and work well in a team.
 One to two years of professional or collegiate costume experience is expected.
 Computer proficiency is required.
 Familiarity with stitching, basic alteration, craftwork, and millinery is preferred.

 The Production/Technical apprenticeship is designed for the young professional who is looking to pursue a management role in the implementation of opera/theatrical productions.
 The apprenticeship will focus on computer aided drafting (CAD), labor and material estimation, analysis of structural and aesthetic requirements for construction, rigging, shop management, safe practices for scenery creation, installation, and strike.
 Through time spent working in the Arizona Opera Scenic Studio and in the theatres side-by-side with the Director of Production and the Technical Director, the apprentice will learn the physical and mental skills necessary for a professional career.
 This apprenticeship will also provide exposure to the practices of professional theatrical construction and the development of skills in metalworking and finish carpentry, along with cross-discipline exposure to other areas of focus and general maintenance of our inventory and spaces.
 The ideal candidate will have an undergraduate degree and/or equivalent professional experience in technical theater.
 By the end of the apprenticeship, the apprentice will have the opportunity to manage a small-scale production.